benaliabderrahmane/Embedded-Systems/README.md

 Reference [Socket](https://www.geeksforgeeks.org/socket-programming-python/).

 # exercise 7 - SenseHat c++
-here we need to set the SenseHat library available for c++, we need to :
+here we need to set the SenseHat library available for c++, for both Raspberry boards, we need to :

 1.Clone the Repository
 ```